-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$3,209. - The change in the District's total net position in comparison with the prior fiscal year was \$3,209.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2023, the District's governmental funds reported combined ending fund balances of \$3,209, an increase of \$3,209 for the fiscal year ended September 30, 2023.
-The total fund balance is unassigned fund balance which is available for spending at the District's discretion.
+- Due to the accrual of debt service, the liabilities of the District exceeded its assets at the close of the most recent fiscal year resulting in a net position balance of (\$560,472). - The change in the District's total net position in comparison with the prior fiscal year was (\$563,681) a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balances of \$961,289, an increase of \$958,080 in comparison with the prior fiscal year.
+The total fund balance is restricted for debt service and capital projects, and the remainder is unassigned fund balance which is available for spending at the District's discretion.